 “ I see my paintings as a celebration of life.
 My sub-conscious mind may well dictate some content and I’m content to leave it at that.
 I am uncomfortable with words - my paintings are perhaps my most honest and legitimate statement.”

 Born on Manitoulin Island’s Wikwemikong reserve of Odawa, Potawatomi and English heritage, she first learned about art-making from her grandfather, Jonas Odjig, a tombstone carver who taught her to draw and paint.
 She later moved to British Columbia.
 Odjig’s style, which underwent several developments and adaptations from decade to decade, manages to always remain identifiable.
-Mixing traditional Aboriginal styles and imagery with Cubist and Surrealist influences, Odjig’s work is defined by curving contours, strong outlining, overlapping shapes and an unsurpassed sense of colour.
+Mixing traditional Indigenous styles and imagery with Cubist and Surrealist influences, Odjig’s work is defined by curving contours, strong outlining, overlapping shapes and an unsurpassed sense of colour.